-Congress, Left parties, TRS support farmers’ call for Bharat Bandh on December 8
+Opposition parties support farmers’ call for Bharat Bandh on December 8

 - Scenes from a farmers’ protest camp: It’s hard to see how the Modi government can shut this down

-The Congress has been opposed to the new legislations since day one, and claims the laws are exploitative and anti-farmer.
+The Congress has been opposed to the new legislations since day one, claiming that the laws are exploitative, anti-poor and anti-farmer.

-Khera on Sunday renewed his criticism of the Bharatiya Janata Party-led government’s decision to enact the legislations.
+Khera on Sunday renewed his criticism of the Bharatiya Janata Party-led government.
 “In the middle of the coronavirus pandemic, the government in June surreptitiously brings ordinances,” he said.
 “What was the hurry?
 The entire country was focussed on the fallout of Covid-19, but the government was busy surreptitiously bringing ordinances to help its industrialist-corporate friends.”

+Congress spokesperson Randeep Surjewala also spoke in support of the farmers on Sunday, saying the Congress stood united with them in their struggle.
+“We will wholeheartedly support the Bharat Bandh call,” Surjewala told reporters, according to ANI.
+Senior Congress leader and Rajasthan Chief Minister Ashok Gehlot said the party was committed to the farmers.
+He said that former party chief Rahul Gandhi has been an “ardent supporter” of farmers and every Congress worker stands with him in “taking this cause of farmers to every corner of the nation”.

+Delhi Chief Minister Arvind Kejriwal said that Aam Aadmi Party workers across the country will support the countrywide strike, as he appealed to all the citizens to support the farmers.

+Party leader and Delhi Environment Minister Gopal Rai said all volunteers and workers will participate in the strike.
+‘This is not just the farmers but for all countrymen,” Rai said in a video message.
+“India is an agricultural country and if farmers are unhappy then the country is affected.
+I appeal to all to join the protest.”

-In Telangana, Chief Minister K Chandrasekhar Rao, too, lended his support to the Bharat Bandh, saying the farmers were protesting legally against the legislation.
-In a press release, Rao recalled that the TRS had opposed the agriculture bills in Parliament as well, while they were being passed, and has argued that the legislations would harm the interests of farmers.
+In Telangana, Chief Minister K Chandrasekhar Rao, too, lended his support to the Bharat Bandh, saying the farmers were protesting legally.
+In a press release, Rao recalled that the TRS had opposed the agriculture bills in Parliament as well, while they were being passed, and had argued that the legislations would harm the interests of farmers.

-Meanwhile, a joint statement was released by CPI, CPI(M) and CPM(M-L), Revolutionary Socialist Party and All India Forward Bloc, which said: “The Left parties extend their solidarity with and support to the ongoing massive agitation by Kisan organisations from all over the country against the new Agri laws.
+A joint statement was also released by the CPI, CPI(M) and CPM(M-L), Revolutionary Socialist Party and All India Forward Bloc, which said: “The Left parties extend their solidarity with and support to the ongoing massive agitation by Kisan organisations from all over the country against the new Agri laws.
 The Left parties extend their support to the call given by them for a Bharat Bandh on December 8.”

+Meanwhile, actor-turned-politician Kamal Haasan’s Makkal Needhi Maiam announced that it would take part in the ongoing farmers protest, The Indian Express reported.
+In a statement, the party said that a 10-member team will reach Delhi soon to join the farmers.

 On December 3, West Bengal Chief Minister Mamata Banerjee had also threatened to start a countrywide stir if the farm laws were not withdrawn immediately.
 “I am very much concerned about the farmers, their lives and livelihood,” she had said in a series of tweets.
 “GOI [government of India] must withdraw the anti-farmer bills.
 If they do not do so immediately we will agitate throughout the state and the country.
 From the very start, we have been strongly opposing these anti-farmer bills.”